zaiisao/Documentation/en/Signaling/key_signaling.md

 > -   It takes about an hour for the App Certificate to take effect after it is enabled.
 >
 > -   Once the App Certificate is enabled for a project, a SignalingToken must be used.
 For example, before enabling the App Certificate, an App ID can be used to join a channel; but once an App Certificate is enabled, a SignalingToken must be used to join a channel.

+5. If your project integrates Agora’s Signaling SDK, you can use the Signaling Token Debugging Switch under App Certificate.

+    -   If the App Certificate is not enabled, the Signaling Token Debugging Switch is disabled and you can set the SignalingToken to any value.

+    -   If the App Certificate is enabled:

+        -   The Signaling Token Debugging Switch is on if the App Certificate is enabled: You can set the SignalingToken or use `_no_need_token` to skip the setting.

+        -   If you switch off the Signaling Token Debugging Switch, you can set the SignalingToken but cannot set it to `_no_need_token`.
+Otherwise, you will receive the Signaling error code 206.

 ### Step 3: Integrate the Schema